* Early positive results for Pfizer, BioNTech vaccine candidate

-NEW YORK, July 1 (Reuters) - U.S. stocks closed higher on Wednesday to kick off the third quarter as increasing optimism for a safe and effective COVID-19 vaccine eased concerns that another round of business lockdowns was likely despite a climb in coronavirus cases in the United States.
+July 1 (Reuters) - Wall Street's main indexes gained on Wednesday as rising hopes of a safe and effective COVID-19 vaccine allayed some fears of another round of lockdowns following a record surge in coronavirus cases in the United States.

-Pfizer Inc's shares rose more than 4% after the drugmaker said a COVID-19 vaccine being developed with German biotech firm BioNTech showed promise and was found to be well-tolerated in early-stage human trials.
+A COVID-19 vaccine developed by Pfizer Inc and German biotech firm BioNTech showed promise and was found to be well tolerated in early-stage human trials, the companies said.

-Investors were also encouraged by some upbeat economic data as coronavirus-induced lockdowns have eased.
-A report on Wednesday showed a slump in global manufacturing had ebbed in June, with U.S. figures hitting their highest level in more than a year.
+Investors have also focused on signs of an economic recovery with the easing of coronavirus-induced lockdowns.
+Data on Wednesday showed a slump in global manufacturing was easing in June, with U.S. figures hitting their highest level in more than a year.

 On Thursday, all eyes will be on the Labor Department's nonfarm payrolls report.